priidukull/dragons-of-mugloar/README.md

 After each test I will run the acceptance test to measure total process.

 ### Development
+##### Setting up the Data Access Layer
+Before getting to solving the game, I needed to set up how data about encounters with Knights could be accessed.
+I settled on creating a DAO, which returns JsonNode representations of both Knight and Weather.
+Return values returned by the DAO have the same return type and can be mocked when writing the unit tests.

 ##### First test
+The first test I wrote was for constructing an Encounter.

+##### Nth test
 I will randomly choose a knight who comes with normal weather, make a test case of it and solve the test case.

-However, before I get to write tests about battles, I needed to write tests for constructing the Encounter.
-First a test on constructing a Knight.